markdryan/subtilis/README.md

 A BASIC (BBC) compiler for retro computers.
 (At least that's the plan.
-Right now there's nothing but a half complete lexical analyser.)
+Right now there's nothing but a half complete front end.)

 BASIC is over 50 years old and may not be the most respected of computer languages, but it, at least the BBC variant of BASIC, is not that bad really.